 The master of fine arts (M.F.A.) degree program in studio arts emphasizes experimentation in the creation of innovative modes of artistic production.

-Application deadline: February 1 for funding consideration.
+Application deadline: January 15 for early decision and financial aid consideration.
+February 1 final deadline.
 Studio arts currently does not offer spring admission.

 Areas of Research